seanchen513/dcp/README.md

 - 137 - implement a bit array
 - 148 - given number of bits n, generate a possible gray code for it
 - 161 - given 32-bit integer, return the number with its bits reversed
-- 221 - return nth sevenish number [math]
+- 221 - return nth sevenish number
 - 249 - given array of ints, find max XOR of any 2
 - 268 - given 32-bit pos int N, find whether power of 4 faster than O(log n)
 - 310 - find total num of set bits in all ints bw 1 and N